Beef Tips & Caramelized Onion Casserole Recipe

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.

-Reviews for Beef Tips & Caramelized Onion Casserole(9)
+Reviews for Beef Tips & Caramelized Onion Casserole(10)

 Sort By :

 This really does take some time but is delicious!
 I just made it for the second time but followed the advice found here this time to double it and freeze a few portions for some timesavers on those hectic days.
+(I just pulled out a frozen portion recently, placed it directly into my crockpot for the day on low, and it turned out great.)
 I added some white wine my first time making it and it was amazing, and this time I had some red wine open and used it with equally delicious results.
 About 1/2 a cup to a recipe brought out the authentic french onion soup flavour this meal has going for it.
 My whole family loves it!

 Freezing turned out great.
 I put the cooled leftovers in a gallon size ziplock freezer bag, squeezed out all air, and froze flat on a cookie tray.
 I freeze a lot of meals this way.
 Doesn't take up much room in the freezer.